Hywel Dda Health Board put child at risk, ombudsman says

 "On one occasion the patient was discharged from hospital and their only way of dealing with the risk was to write to me by second-class post, telling me that there were threats to my daughter's life.

-"I just couldn't understand how anybody could be so utterly negligent."'Lack of understanding'
+"I just couldn't understand how anybody could be so utterly negligent."

 The ombudsman's report says that immediate, formal child protection referrals should have been made on four separate occasions.